oomphinc/scss-scaffold/README.md

 When adding scaffold to a new project, make sure you use the latest tagged release instead of just cloning master (as we did previously).

-To grab the lastest tagged release, navigate to the 'Releases' tab for this repo and download the most recent version.
+To grab the lastest tagged release, navigate to the [Releases section](https://github.com/oomphinc/scss-scaffold/releases) and download the most recent version.

 ### Add Bourbon & Neat